Shoulder, Elbow, Wrist and Hand

 If the cartilage in a joint is damaged or worn away, a joint can become stiff and painful.
 This can be inherited or it can occur through injury, inflammation or with day to day use over time.
 If your joint pain and function is stopping you enjoying life, there are multiple non-surgical and surgical options available to relieve pain.
 If your answer is "yes" to any of the below questions, you may have arthritis.

-Is your shoulder or elbow becoming more painful over time?
+Is your shoulder, elbow or hand becoming more painful over time?

-Do you have ongoing pain in your shoulder or elbow that started after a minor injury or no injury?
+Do you have persisting pain in your shoulder, elbow or hand that started after a minor injury or no injury?

 Do you have difficulty performing tasks that used to be easy such as hanging the washing, lifting objects onto a high shelf, washing your hair or driving the car?

 Do you feel restricted in movement when reaching behind your back, to your hair, or above your head?